stfc/PSyclone/doc/dynamo0p3.rst

 has no effect and the transformation will always raise an exception.

-The **Dynamo0p3RedundantComputationTrans** transformation is only valid for the "Dynamo0p3" api.
-This is because this api is currently the only one that supports distributed memory.
+The **Dynamo0p3RedundantComputationTrans** transformation is only valid for the "Dynamo0p3" API.
+This is because this API is currently the only one that supports distributed memory.

 The Dynamo-specific transformations currently available are given